-- 2.1 Separation of the Unit Securities.
+2.1 Separation of the Unit Securities.
 The Unit Securities will not be separately transferable until the Separation Date.
-"Separation Date" means the earliest of (i) the six month anniversary of the closing of the Company's initial offering of Units made pursuant to the Company' Registration Statement on Form S-1 (333-198962) (the "Closing Date") and (ii) at any time after 30 days from the Closing Date, the earliest of (a) 15 days after the closing price of the Common Stock of the Company is greater than 200% of the exercise price for the Series A Warrants for a period of 20 consecutive trading days, (b) the date the Units are delisted from the NASDAQ Capital Market for any reason and (c) the date that all Series A Warrants in a given Unit are exercised for cash (solely with respect to the Units that include the exercised Series A Warrants). - 2.2 Lost, Stolen, Mutilated or Destroyed Unit Certificates.
-Upon receipt by the Unit Agent of an affidavit and/or other evidence reasonably satisfactory to it and the Company of the ownership of and the loss, theft, destruction or mutilation of any Unit Certificate and indemnity and/or surety bond reasonably satisfactory to the Unit Agent and the Company and, in the case of mutilation, upon surrender of the mutilated Unit Certificate to the Unit Agent for cancellation, then, in the absence of notice to the Company or the Unit Agent that such Unit Certificate has been acquired by a bona fide purchaser, the Company shall execute, and an authorized officer of the Unit Agent shall manually countersign and deliver, in exchange for or in lieu of the lost, stolen, destroyed or mutilated Unit Certificate, a new Unit Certificate of the same tenor and representing Units for a like number of Unit Securities.
-Upon the issuance of any new Unit Certificate under this Section 2.2, the Company may require the payment of a sum sufficient to cover any tax or other governmental charge that may be imposed in relation thereto and any other expenses (including the fees and expenses of the Unit Agent) in connection therewith.
-Every substitute Unit Certificate executed and delivered pursuant to this Section 2.2 in lieu of any lost, stolen or destroyed Unit Certificate shall represent an additional contractual obligation of the Company, and shall be entitled to the benefits of this Agreement equally and proportionately with any and all other Unit Certificates duly executed and delivered hereunder.
-To the maximum extent permitted by applicable law, the lost, stolen or destroyed Unit Certificate shall not be at any time enforceable by anyone.
-The provisions of this Section 2.2 are exclusive and shall preclude (to the extent lawful) all other rights and remedies with respect to the replacement of mutilated, lost, stolen or destroyed Unit Certificates.
+"Separation Date" means the earliest of (i) the six month anniversary of the closing of the Company's initial offering of Units made pursuant to the Company' Registration Statement on Form S-1 (333-198962) (the "Closing Date") and (ii) at any time after 30 days from the Closing Date, the earliest of (a) 15 days after the closing price of the Common Stock of the Company is greater than 200% of the exercise price for the Series A Warrants for a period of 20 consecutive trading days, (b) the date the Units are delisted from the NASDAQ Capital Market for any reason and (c) the date that the Series A Warrants are exercised for cash (solely with respect to the Units that include the exercise A Warrants).

+2.2 Lost, Stolen, Mutilated or Destroyed Unit Certificates.
+Upon receipt by the Unit Agent of an affidavit and/or other evidence reasonably satisfactory to it and the Company of the ownership of and the loss, theft, destruction or mutilation of any Unit Certificate and indemnity and/or surety bond reasonably satisfactory to the Unit Agent and the Company and, in the case of mutilation, upon surrender of the mutilated Unit Certificate to the Unit Agent for cancellation, then, in the absence of notice to the Company or the Unit Agent that such Unit Certificate has been acquired by a bona fide purchaser, the Company shall execute, and an authorized officer of the Unit Agent shall manually countersign and deliver, in exchange for or in lieu of the lost, stolen, destroyed or mutilated Unit Certificate under this Section 2.2, the Company may require the payment of a sum sufficient to cover any tax or other governmental charge that may be imposed in relation thereto and any other expenses (including the fees and expenses of the Unit Certificate shall represent an additional contractual obligation of the Company, and shall be entitled to the benefits of this Agreement equally and proportionately with any and all other Unit Certificate be and delivered hereunder.
+To the maximum extent permitted by applicable law, the lost, stolen or destroyed Unit Certificate shall other rights and remedies with respect to the replacement of mutilated, lost, stolen or destroyed Unit Certificates.